wyattclarke/place-for-family/content/philosophy/my_downshifting_process.md

 ![Mentions of "FIRE movement" from Google Trends.
 FIRE had a moment during the pandemic.](/static/img/google_trends_fire_movement.png)

-I’m not actually racing to retire; instead, I’m racing to get to the retirement job/Walmart greeter phase of my career faster.
+I’m not actually racing to retire; instead, I’m racing to get to the side-gig/retirement job/Walmart greeter phase of my career faster.
 I don’t want to stay in my current job or industry until retirement.
 What’s necessary for me to securely accept a much lower paying gig that fits my passion?

 ## Why?